Existence, uniqueness and ergodic properties for time-homogeneous It\^o-SDEs with locally integrable drifts and Sobolev diffusion coefficients: Weak solutions via generalized Dirichlet forms and elliptic and parabolic regularity

 and

-\end{itemize} \end{lem} \begin{proof} (i) By Remark \ref{transfct} and Theorem \ref{existhunt}, we have for any $t\ge 0$, $x\in \R^d$, $f\in\mathcal{B}_b(\R^d)$
+\end{itemize} \end{lem} \begin{proof} (i) By Remark \ref{transfct} and Theorem \ref{existhunt}, we have for any $t> 0$, $x\in \R^d$, $h\in L^{\infty}(\R^d,m)$

-Since the expressions in (\ref{process}) do not change for any $m$-version of $f$, (\ref{process}) extends in a unique way to $f\in L^{\infty}(\R^d,m)\supset \mathcal{B}_b(\R^d)$.
-Now the resolvent and semigroup representations follow by splitting functions in $\bigcup_{r\in [q,\infty)} L^r(\R^d,m)$ and $\bigcup_{r\in [q,\infty)} D(L_r)\cup L^2(\R^d,m)$ into their positive and negative parts, using monotone approximations of these with functions in $L^{\infty}(\R^d,m)_0$ and finally linearity, which is possible since all expressions are finite by Proposition \ref{regular2}.
-In particular, the limits will as the original expressions in (\ref{process}) also not depend on the chosen $m$-versions, which concludes the proof.\\ Using (i), the proof of (ii) and (iii) works exactly as in \cite[Lemma 5.1]{AKR}.
-However, we emphasize that due to the increased regularity $r\ge q$ from (i) (coming from Proposition \ref{regular1}) in comparison to $r\ge p$ in \cite{AKR}, we obtain more general statements.\\ \end{proof}\\ For $A\in \mathcal{B}(\R^d)$, define
+and the expressions in (\ref{process}) are all well-defined, i.e. do not change in value for any $m$-version of $h$.
+Now the resolvent and semigroup representations follow by splitting functions in $g\in \bigcup_{r\in [q,\infty]} L^r(\R^d,m)$ and $f\in\bigcup_{s\in [1,\infty]} L^s(\R^d,m)$ into their positive and negative parts, using monotone approximations of these with functions in $L^{\infty}(\R^d,m)$ and finally linearity, which is possible since all expressions are finite by Proposition \ref{regular2}.
+In particular, the limits will as the original expressions in (\ref{process}) also not depend on the chosen $m$-versions, which concludes the proof.\\ (ii) Using in particular (i) and \eqref{gal2}, we get

+Using (i), the proof of (iii) works exactly as in \cite[Lemma 5.1]{AKR}.
+However, we emphasize that due to the increased regularity $r\ge q$ from (i) (coming from Proposition \ref{regular1}) in comparison to $r\ge p$ in \cite{AKR}, we obtain more general statements in (ii) and (iii). \end{proof}\\ For $A\in \mathcal{B}(\R^d)$, define